humanitec/about/docs/roadmap.md

 ***Serialization of Deployment Sets***

 The deployment set is the unit of state that is used to serialize out Helm Charts that describe a particular deployment.
-These charts can be directed towards a git repository and so form part of a “GitOps” process.
+In the future, these charts can be directed towards a git repository and so form part of a “GitOps” process.

 #### Generalized Module Sources